Spark

 Statechains

 Statechains are offchain protocols where users custody an L1 UTXO collaboratively with a statechain entity.
-Users transfer funds by sending their private key to a new recipient with a decrementing timelock.
-Statechain entities are expected delete its previous keyshare with previous owners and only interact with the current holder of the keyshare.
+Users transfer their keyshare for a specific UTXO, offchain, to a new recipient with a decrementing timelock.
+Every UTXO has a pre-signed unilateral exit path.
+Statechain entities are expected delete the keyshare it held with previous owners and only interact with the current holder of the UTXO.

 If the statechain entity interacts with a previous owner, then they can double spend the current owner.
 And if a previous owner broadcasts its unilateral exit transaction, then the current owner must broadcast their own to ensure ownership of funds (due to the current owner's timelocks expiring before previous owners).